aditen/hw-cs-sb-classifier/README.md

     - In data collection methodology comparison:
         - Add table with classes and number of samples
         - Add second table with splits and number of samples for appendix
-    - Larger axis name font and add option to not display titles in visualizer (as this is the caption in thesis)
+    - Larger font in plots